alukosdev/ccsp/guidance/enisa-cloud-computing.md

 ## Overview

-> Fix the below verbiage

-*Cloud Computing: Benefits, risks, and recommendations for information security* is a framework that identifies and categorizes *35 types of risks* organizations should consider.
-It further identifies the *top eight* security risks based on likelihood and impact.
+*Cloud Computing: Benefits, risks, and recommendations for information security* is a paper published by the European Union Agency for Network and Information Security (ENISA) that identifies and categorizes *35 security risks*.
+From these risks, it further identifies the *top eight* security risks based on likelihood and impact.
+This paper allows an informed assessment of the security risks and benefits of using cloud computing - providing security guidance for potential and existing users of cloud computing.

-!!!contrast Remove this
-ENISA is a standard and model developed in Europe and is responsible for producing *Cloud Computing: Benefits, Risks, and Recommendations for Information Security*.
-It identifies *35 types of risks* organizations should consider but goes further by identifying the *top eight security risks* based on likelihood and impact:
-!!!

 ## Risks

-### Risk Categories

 !!!
 Risks **bolded** below indicate the *top eight security risks* based on likelihood and impact.
 These risks do not follow a specific order of criticality; they are just eight of the most important cloud computing specific risks identified during the assessment.